Multivariate type G Mat\'ern stochastic partial differential equation random fields: Finite-dimensional representations

 \section{Finite-dimensional representations}

-An advantage with the SPDE approach is that the finite element method can be used to define computationally efficient representations of the models.
-This was introduced by \cite{lindgren10} for Gaussian models and was extended to SPDEs driven by type-G L\'evy noise in \citep{bolin11}.
+An advantage with the SPDE approach is that the finite element method can be used for computationally efficient approximations of the models.
+This was introduced by \cite{lindgren10} for Gaussian models and was extended to SPDEs driven by type G L\'evy noise in \citep{bolin11}.
 In this section, we present a multivariate extension of this method.

-In the univariate case, the method is based on a basis expansion $\proc(\mv{s}) = \sum_{j = 1}^n \weight_j\varphi_j(\mv{s})$, where $\{\varphi_j\}$ is a collection of piecewise linear basis functions obtained by a triangulation of the (compact) spatial domain of interest.
-See Figure~\ref{fig:data} for an example.
+In the univariate case, the method is based on a basis expansion $\proc(\mv{s}) = \sum_{j = 1}^n \weight_j\varphi_j(\mv{s})$, where $\{\varphi_j\}$ is a collection of piecewise linear basis functions obtained by a triangulation of the (compact) spatial domain of interest $\mathcal{D}$.
+See Figure \ref{fig:data} for an example.
 Each node $\tilde{\mv{s}}_j$ in the triangulation defines a piecewise linear basis function $\varphi_j(\mv{s})$ with $\varphi_j(\tilde{\mv{s}}_j) = 1$ that is zero for all locations in triangles not directly connected to the node $\tilde{\mv{s}}_j$.
 For the multivariate extension, we assume that the SPDE is formulated using the representation in \eqref{eq:general}.
 Introduce p-dimensional basis functions $\mv{\varphi}_i^k(\mv{s}) = \varphi_i(s) \mv{e}_k$, where $\mv{e}_k$ is the $k$th column in a $p\times p$ identity matrix, and let $\mv{\proc}(s) = \sum_{j = 1}^n\sum_{k=1}^p \weight_{jk}\mv{\varphi}_j^k(\mv{s})$.